 In total, 184 articles were included in the main synthesis (Suppl file 2) and of these studies, 131 were inspected for this subanalysis following initial filtering (studies stated that they included one or more of these groups of men).
 Many papers were then excluded (n= 105) as they did not include specific mention of the impact of being younger, unpartnered, or gay (or bisexual) as either a primary aim or through data analysis, or because they did not include any extracts from these groups of men.
 The subsynthesis included 7 papers relating to younger men, 17 to unpartnered men, and 11 for gay men (one (Thomas et al, 2013) included bisexual men).
 Twenty-six studies in total were included; seven related to two groups of men (Fergus et al, 2002; Filiault et al, 2008; Hanly et al, 2014; Kelly, 2004; Lee et al, 2015; O'Shaughnessy and Laws, 2009; Ussher et al, 2015), of which all related to gay men and unpartnered men and one study related to all three groups of men (Thomas et al, 2013).
 While we aimed to look at both gay and bisexual men, of the 11 papers, only one study (Thomas et al, 2013) included a bisexual man (n=1) and another study described their sample as ‘men-who-have-sex-with-men’(MSM) (Lee et al, 2015).
 Herein, we refer to this group as gay men, unless we are including the paper that had the bisexual man.

 A description of all 26 included studies is presented for transparency (Suppl file 3).
 Two included an explicit subsample of younger men (Chambers et al, 2015; Harden et al, 2006), one recruited only unpartnered men (Kazer et al, 2011), three recruited only gay or MSM samples (Filiault et al, 2008; Hartman et al, 2014; Lee et al, 2015) and one recruited only gay or bisexual men (Thomas et al, 2013).
 The remaining studies included extracts explicitly stated to be from individuals within these groups, and in general provided small amounts of data.
 The aims and methods of these studies with minimal extracts varied considerably.
 Nineteen were interview studies, three employed focus groups, two used a combination, one employed both interviews and observational methods and one used interviews and open-ended survey responses.
 The majority of studies were conducted in North America (n=9), Australia (n=8), or UK (n=7), and one each conducted in Turkey (Iyigun et al, 2010) and Israel (Eilat-Tsanani et al, 2013) and considered in relation to ethnicities in another of our subsyntheses (Rivas et al, In press).
 Three papers were part of the same larger mixed methods study (Gilbert et al, 2013; Ussher et al, 2015; Ussher et al, 2013).
 The 26 studies as a group were heterogeneous with regards to the ethnicity and treatment type given to the men included.
 Studies were identified as good (n =8), fair (n =17) or poor quality (n =1).
-Removal of the poor quality study in sensitivity analysis did not make a difference to the findings and it is included without further reference to quality.
+Removal of the constructs from the poor quality study in sensitivity analysis did not make a difference to the overall findings and it is included without further reference to quality.

 Constructs